openedx/xqueue/README.rst

 Local Testing
 -------------

+XQueue can be started via docker-compose with following command

+	docker-compose up

-XQueue is now available as a docker image used as part of Docker Devstack.
+Also XQueue is now available as a docker image used as part of Docker Devstack.
 You can start and provision it by using xqueue specific commands configured in your `devstack` directory